JaredTMurray/Mission-to-Mars/README.md

 ### Deliverable 1:
 Jupyter [Mars Data Part 1](#) notebook contains the code that scrapes the Mars news titles and preview text.
 -	Automated browsing (with Splinter) was used to visit the Mars news site, and the HTML code was extracted (with Beautiful Soup).
-In[7], Import Splinter and BeautifulSoup  and In[8] set the executable path and In [16]  are code used to visit the Mars NASA news site
+In[7], Import Splinter and BeautifulSoup, In[8] set the executable path and In[16] are code used to visit the Mars NASA news site
 -	The titles and preview text of the news articles were scraped and extracted.
 (20 points)
 -	The scraped information was stored in the specified Python data structure—specifically, a list of dictionaries.
 (10 points)